K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 d)	it is affected by Force Majeure which persists for 20 calendar days; or
 e)	it ceases to have the necessary regulatory authorisation or permission to carry on its business under this Agreement;

-"**Termination Notice Date**" means the date upon which the notice of termination given by the Client pursuant to Clause 28.4 is deemed effective in accordance with the provisions of Clause 33;
+"**Termination Notice Date**" means the date upon which the notice of termination given by the Client pursuant to Clause 27.4 is deemed effective in accordance with the provisions of Clause 32;

-["**Third Party Research Policy**" means the policy of the Manager relating to the use of third party research as required by the AMF Rules and as amended by the Manager from time to time];
+"**Third Party Research Policy**" means the policy of the Manager relating to the use of third party research as required by the AMF Rules and as amended by the Manager from time to time;

 "**Trigger Event**" means any change in applicable tax law, interpretation of tax law by Canadian courts, or in the administrative practice of the Canada Revenue Agency (CRA) or any successor body, which, in the Manager’s reasonable opinion, results in a change in the requirement to charge sales taxes (including GST, HST, QST or similar taxes) on the services, whether retrospectively or prospectively.

-"**Sales Tax**" means any applicable goods and services tax (GST), harmonized sales tax (HST), Québec sales tax (QST), or any other similar tax imposed under applicable Canadian law [; and
+"**Sales Tax**" means any applicable goods and services tax (GST), harmonized sales tax (HST), Québec sales tax (QST), or any other similar tax imposed under applicable Canadian law.

-"**Work-out(s)**" means a debt restructuring or any similar arrangement relating to a debt instrument held from time to time within the Portfolio or to the issuer of such debt instrument][^5].

 In this Agreement: